 I suggest we start with a brief description of what web scraping and web crawling are.

 Web scraping is all about data collection and extraction from online resources.
 It is normally executed by special automated tools or bots called scrapers.
 The scrapers access the target websites and pull out the datasets that are requested by the user.
 These data arrays are then stashed into databases for further research and analysis.
+A subtype of web scraping is screen scraping that deals with data extraction right off your computer screen.
+Follow the link to find out.

 And web crawling is all about locating various URLs containing certain information.
 This process is also known as indexing.
 It is performed by special robots called crawlers.
 The most renowned cases of web crawling are search engine activities like indexing done by Google, Bing, Yahoo and the like.
 If we compare web crawling vs web scraping in terms of treating data, then crawling is all about capturing the genetic information and recording its location, where scraping is about extracting data that you need.